From Chaos Comes Order: Ordering Event Representations for Object Recognition and Detection: Experiments

-On 1 Mpx, the best-performing method is RVT-B with an mAP of 0.470, followed by RED with 0.430.
-From the feed-forward methods YOLOv6 with ERGO-12 and data augmentation achieves the highest score with 0.406, outperforming runner-up method YOLOv6 with MDES by 2.5\% mAP.
-Even without augmentation, ERGO-12 achieves a 1.9\% higher score than YOLOv6 with MDES.
-Compared to state-of-the-art feed-forward methods, ERGO-12 with data augmentation achieves a 6\% higher score, the runner-up being Events+YOLOv3 with 0.346.
+On 1 Mpx, the best-performing method is ASTMNet with an mAP of 0.483, followed by RVT-B with 0.474.
+From the feed-forward methods YOLOv6 with ERGO-12 and data augmentation achieves the highest score with 0.406, outperforming runner-up method YOLOv6 with Time Surfaces by 2.3\% mAP.
+Even without augmentation, ERGO-12 achieves a 1.7\% higher score than YOLOv6 with Time Surfaces.
+Compared to state-of-the-art feed-forward methods, ERGO-12 with data augmentation achieves a 6.0\% higher score, the runner-up being Events+YOLOv3 with 0.346.
 On this dataset, recurrent methods are known to perform better since many sequences include stops or slow-motion scenarios.
-This is challenging for feed-forward methods since they are not able to maintain long-term memory, explaining the difference between our method and RVT-B and RED which use LSTM blocks in their architecture.
-Finally, the improvement of ERGO-12 on 1 Mpx is not as high as that on Gen1.
-We believe that on this dataset, recurrency plays a much bigger role than on Gen1 due to frequent stops or slow-motion sequences.
+This is challenging for feed-forward methods since they are not able to maintain long-term memory.
+In general, the improvement of ERGO-12 on 1 Mpx is higher compared to Gen1.